MicrosoftDocs/powerapps-docs/powerapps-docs/teams/localizing-sample-apps.md

 ## Prerequisites

-To complete this lesson, we would need the ability to create Power Apps within Microsoft Teams which is available as part of select Microsoft 365 subscriptions.
+To complete this lesson, we would need the ability to create Power Apps within Microsoft Teams, which is available as part of select Microsoft 365 subscriptions.

 ## Understanding localization in Power Apps

 In canvas Power Apps, text labels and other visual text components can be localized by loading a static Excel data source to your app containing the localized value for each text string in each language.
 For more information about this process, see [Language function - Power Apps \| MicrosoftDocs](https://docs.microsoft.com/powerapps/maker/canvas-apps/functions/function-language).

-For example, Milestones app contains an Excel data source called StaticLocalizationsjon with 3 columns: OOBTextID, LanguageTag, and LocalizedText.
+For example, Milestones app contains an Excel data source called StaticLocalizationsjon with three columns: OOBTextID, LanguageTag, and LocalizedText.

 -   **OOBTextID** is the identifier of the text that is to be localized.